 Similarly, in the UAE, the softening of restrictions put in place to combat Covid-19 have had a positive impact on market sentiment across the real estate sector, according to data from Property Finder and Mortgage Finder.

-“This is a time to reflect on key aspects of the proptech industry’s success in recent years and to recognise where real estate companies can capitalise on those proof-of-concept technology-driven models to rebuild for the future,” the firm says.
+“This is a time to reflect on key aspects of the proptech industry’s success in recent years and to recognize where real estate companies can capitalize on those proof-of-concept technology-driven models to rebuild for the future,” the firm says.

 Meanwhile, a recent report by JLL has examined the various short-to-mid and long-term strategies and trends that are likely to shape the real estate industry in a post-COVID-19 era.
 According to JLL’s head of research for MENA, Dana Salbak, deploying technologies that create a differentiated customer experience and support investors and landlords in understanding their asset better, will ensure asset resilience and longevity.

 “If there is one change COVID-19 has rapidly ushered in, it is the deployment of technologies in aid of remote working and collaboration to ensure business continuity,” she explains.
 “While the region is yet to return to some level of normalisation in business activity, there is no doubt that various technologies, if adopted, can ensure the sustainability and longevity of assets and operations.”